SwiftedMind/GPTPlayground/README.md

-# GPTPlayground
+# ExploreAI

-GPTPlayground is an app that I use as a playground to build AI stuff with OpenAI's API.
+ExploreAI is an app that I use as a playground to build AI stuff with OpenAI's API.
 It is using a Swift package I am building: [GPTSwift](https://github.com/SwiftedMind/GPTSwift).

 Feel free to use this app as an inspiration.